Flightless-Bird-Robotics/Robin_Dual_Ant_ESC-6-24V_2-6S_3.6A/README.md

 # Robin_Dual_Ant_ESC-6-24V_2-6S_3.6A
-This ESC is designed for 150g Ant weight combat robots, to drive N20 and N10 brushed motors.
+This ESC is designed for 150g Ant weight combat robots to drive N20 and N10 brushed motors.
 It takes standard RC PWM signals as inputs and supports internal mixing and overhead driving.
-The ESC is designed to be used with 2-6S, and a maximum current of 3.6A.
+The ESC is designed to be used with 2-6S, and a maximum current of 3.6A per channel.
 The ESC has internal current limmiting and thermal shutdown.
 The internal BEC can supply up to 100mA for a receiver.
 An external BEC should be used for voltages over 4S(16.8V).
 The PCB without the pannels is 22x22mm and weighs 2.3g.